Economy of New York (state): Agriculture

 New York is an agricultural leader and is one of the top five states for agricultural products, including dairy, cattle, apples, cabbages, potatoes, beets, viticulture, onions, maple syrup and many others.
 The state is the second largest producer of cabbage in the U.S. The state has about a quarter of its land in farms and produced $3.4 billion in agricultural products in 2001.
-The south shore of Lake Ontario provides the right mix of soils and microclimate for apple, cherry, plum, pear and peach orchards.
+The south shore of Lake Ontario provides the right mix of soils and microclimate for apple, cherry, plum, pear, and peach orchards.
 Apples are also grown in the Hudson Valley and near Lake Champlain.
 The south shore of Lake Erie and the southern Finger Lakes hillsides have vineyards.
 New York is the nation's third-largest grape-producing state, after California and Washington.
-In 2004, New York's wine and grape industry brought $6 billion into the state economy.
-The state has 30,000 acres (120 km²) of vineyards, 212 wineries, and produced 200 million bottles of wine in 2004.

-New York was heavily glaciated in the ice age leaving much of the state with deep, fertile, though somewhat rocky soils.
-Row crops, including hay, corn, wheat, oats, barley, and soybeans, are grown.
-Particularly in the western part of the state, sweet corn, peas, carrots, squash, cucumbers and other vegetables are grown.
-The Hudson and Mohawk Valleys are known for pumpkins and blueberries.
-The glaciers also left numerous swampy areas, which have been drained for the rich humus soils called muckland which is mostly used for onions, potatoes, celery and other vegetables.
-Dairy farms are present throughout much of the state.
-Cheese is a major product, often produced by Amish or Mennonite farm cheeseries.
-New York is rich in nectar-producing plants and is a major honey-producing state.
-The honeybees are also used for pollination of fruits and vegetables.
-Most commercial beekeepers are migratory, taking their hives to southern states for the winter.
-Most cities have Farmers' markets which are well supplied by local farmers.

 Energy

 In 2017, New York State consumed 156,370-gigawatthours (GWh) of electrical energy.
 Downstate regions (Hudson Valley, New York City, and Long Island) consumed 66% of that amount.
 Upstate regions produced 50% of that amount.
 The peak load in 2017 was 29,699 MW.
 The resource capability in 2017 was 42,839 MW.
 The NYISO's market monitor described the average all-in wholesale electric price as a range (a single value was not provided) from $25 per MWh to $53 per MWh for 2017.